DB4SCW/hamawardz/README.md

 You'll need one for this piece of software.
 The internet provides plenty of options.

 ### Step 1: Install Apache, PHP and Composer
 This is just the list of commands to install all those prerequisites on a new current Ubuntu system.
-You'll find plenty of extensive tutorials on how to to that, this is just here to get you started asap.
+You'll find plenty of extensive tutorials on how to do that, this is just here to get you started asap.

 ```bash
 sudo apt-get update -y